erindepree/erindepree/README.md

 * Graduated with highest honors, honors in mathematics, honors programs member
 * 3.9 GPA overall, 4.0 in math and science
 * Awards: senior physics major, senior math major

+## Interests
+I enjoy playing board games, learning new things, quilting, painting, and making pottery.
+I also enjoy spending time with my cat, Mel.
+She generally disapproves of most things.
+But at least she appears to enjoy herself while looking down on others!